Now accepting applications for 2023-24

 Data science plays a fundamental role in health sciences research: Learning from data is at the core of how we make advances in health research.
 Data science methods and tools are needed to deal with the expanding role of precision medicine, the widespread analyses of electronic health records, and the growing number of large and complex datasets.

-The UCSF Master of Science (MS) Degree in Health Data Science (MiHDaS) is a two-year program in which students learn to apply biostatistics, data science and epidemiological thinking in clinical research settings.
+The UCSF Master of Science (MS) Degree in Health Data Science (MiHDaS) is a two-year, in-person program in which students learn to apply biostatistics, data science and epidemiological thinking in clinical research settings.

 The program is intended for: